GideonDelta/WP-PLS-RescueGroups/rescuegroups-sync/README.md

 3. Enter your API key and save the settings.
 4. Use the provided widgets or shortcodes to display pets on your site.

+## Uninstallation

+Removing the plugin through the WordPress admin will delete all `adoptable_pet` posts and any options saved by the settings page.

 ## Roadmap

 - Additional settings and customization options.